Skip to Main Content

 - Congressional Record (Cong.
 Rec.) – HeinOnline has both the daily and permanent editions.
 Bluebook Rule 13.5 requires you to cite the relevant permanent edition unless it hasn’t yet been published (the daily edition is published within days; the permanent edition takes years).

 - Bills – The Government Publishing Office’s FDsys (starting 103rd Congress, 1993-94).
 For older bills, try ProQuest Congressional.

 - U.S.C.C.A.N. – If a Congressional committee report was reprinted in this commercial publication (U.S. Code Congressional and Administrative News) then Bluebook wants a parallel cite to it (Rule 13.4).
 We have hard copies across from the Reference Desk.

 Law journal articles – Use the tool in the lefthand column to pull them up by citation in HeinOnline.

 Non-law journal articles – Use the Journal Finder to link to journals online, and to find hard copies in a UVA library.
 If you have trouble finding an article, ask the Reference Desk.
 If it's not available through UVA, you can request an interlibrary loan – more on that below.

 Quickly link from Google Scholar to articles' full text in UVA-subscribed databases by clicking “find this @ UVA libraries”:

 Alderman Library has the New York Times and Washington Post on microform, and Darden has the Wall Street Journal.
 Use Journal Finder to check if the issue you need is available (the microforms generally are current up to the prior month’s issues).
-Our Student Delivery Service can pick up the microform you need, and Reference Desk can show you how to use the microform readers on the Library’s second floor.
+Use Virgo's 'Request Item' button to request the microform you need, and Reference Desk staff can show you how to use the microform readers on the Library’s second floor.

 For articles in other papers, search UVA Libraries' Newspapers on Microfilm to see if UVA has what you need.